wowimnick/Sentiment-Analysis/README.md

 # Sentiment-Analysis

 This GitHub repository contains the code for a sentiment analysis web-interface built with Django.
+The model itself is also found in the 'model' folder.

+The sentiment analysis model is developed using the BiLSTM algorithm, trained and tested on the publicly available Stanford Sentiment Dataset.

-The code for the scraping, preprocessing, and evaluation of tweets can be found in the '/home/views.py' file, which is responsible for handling the deployment of the pre-trained model to the web-interface.
+The code for the scraping, preprocessing, and evaluation of tweets can be found in the 'mysite/home/views.py' file, which is responsible for handling the deployment of the pre-trained model to the web-interface.

 The web page is hosted on a VPS with basic NGINX and UWSGI configuration.